 Introduction

 Playing a unifying role in the mind of Kaiser Wilhelm II, the post office was one of his key concerns.
 Architect Ludwig Bettcher, attached to the Alsace-Lorraine post office, designed the building in the Rhenish neo-Romanesque style imposed by Kaiser Wilhelm II, with a particular focus on functionality.
 Built from 1908 in pink Vosges sandstone, the post office was inaugurated in 1911.
-It is currently awaiting renovation.
+Today, it awaits renovation and is visible from the outside.

 Practical Information